 Getting full-text articles from journal databases:

 Use one or more of these databases to locate articles on a topic.
 IMPORTANT!
-When you try to use a resource from off campus, you will be prompted for your Geneseo ID and password (this is the same ID and password you use to access myCourses and your geneseo email account).
+When you try to use a resource from off campus, you will be prompted for your Geneseo ID and password (this is the same ID and password you use to access myCourses and your Geneseo email account).
 Once that's verified, you'll get a link to begin using the database.

 Quotations marks (" ") will group words as a phrase, ensuring they appear next to each other in the record.
 For example: "Corporate Speak" or "constructive criticism."